SDB:LDAP server

 Adding an OU

 This example assumes you chose dc=example,dc=com as base DN.
-To add an organizational unit, first stop your ldap service:
+To add an organizational unit do the following:

 You should receive a response like